Our School App Stay connected on the go...

 “I am absolutely convinced that you young people can make a similar impact to these amazing women.”

 Dozens of students received prizes.
 Emma Hilton was awarded the Principal’s Prize for Achievement; Ellis Denney the John James Award for Outstanding Achievement; and Madawah Odeh the Merchant Venturers’ Leavers Prize.
-A new house prize in memory of Tatiana Stankovic went to Lucy England.
+A new house prize in memory of Tatiana Stankovic Davis went to Lucy England.